 Today’s customers have come to expect highly personalized interactions.
 A recent Salesforce survey revealed that up to 65% of B2B buyers were likely to change brands if they felt they were not getting personalized attention.
 And we aren’t just talking about putting a prospect’s name at the top of a bulk email.
 We’re talking about delivering relevant, engaging content that fits that person’s industry, expressed interests and business challenges.
 This might sound daunting, especially if your business development team is swamped with leads.

 Enter AI algorithms.
-First, they can offer prescriptive insight on which leads are more promising and why.
+First, they can offer prescriptive insight into which leads are more promising and why.
 No longer will your sales team have to rely on incomplete information or their gut feelings about a prospect.
 Nor will they spend time on leads who are unlikely to make a purchase (nurturing these leads can be automated—more about that in an upcoming post).
-Furthermore, these algorithms can also provide personalized recommendations for how to communicate with these prospects and customers.
+Furthermore, these algorithms can provide personalized recommendations for communicating with these prospects and customers.

 #3.
 Increased Visibility for Performance Management and Sales Forecasting

 Sales managers often struggle to meaningfully monitor and evaluate the progress of their business development teams.
-And according to CIO Insight, about 85% of organizations struggle to accurately forecast sales.
-Both of these challenges are essentially visibility issues, because they boil down to having inadequate access to the right data: performance management requires real-time data on pending and closed sales, while accurate sales forecasts are often based on dozens of additional data points from a wide variety of both internal and external sources.
+And according to CIO Insight, about 85% of organizations struggle to forecast sales accurately.
+Both of these challenges are essentially visibility issues because they boil down to having inadequate access to the right data: performance management requires real-time data on pending and closed sales.
+In contrast, accurate sales forecasts are often based on dozens of additional data points from a wide variety of both internal and external sources.

-Using data from your CRM and other sources, AI algorithms can be used to build a real-time dashboard that offers managers valuable insight on the team’s performance, including deals that are close to the finish line and those that might be faltering.
+Using data from your CRM and other sources, AI algorithms can build a real-time dashboard that offers managers valuable insight into the team’s performance, including deals close to the finish line and those that might be faltering.
 AI can then help you get more accurate sales forecasts by pairing that real-time data with historical sales data and current industry trends—which can then be coupled with predictive analytics to address future conditions.

 Tips for Introducing AI to Your Business Development Processes